phisch124/PSeg2AlphaFeGB/README.md

 5. DataAnalysis

-Running the bash scripts, the input file are analysed and a file containing 'Name mean standard_deviation m3 m4 skewness kurtosis' of the grain boundaries using the x-coordinate of the P atoms will be created.
+Running the bash scripts, the input file are analysed and a file containing

+'Name mean standard_deviation m3 m4 skewness kurtosis'

+of the grain boundaries using the x-coordinate of the P atoms will be created.
-The total numbe of P atoms is printed as well.
+In addition, the total number of P atoms is printed.

 ----------------------------------------------------------------------------------------------